DoctorWkt/CSCv2/Instructions.md

 instruction is filled in at all sixteen positions.
 Further instructions can then replace this original instruction.

-An example of this is the manual definition of the JCS instruction:
+An example of this is the explict definition of the JCS instruction:

 ```
 	NOP 	| xxxC JMP endloop	# End loop when carry is set